perrochon/gb/TUTORIAL.md

 * Make 5 pods and 1 cruiser and "Do"
 * Click on each ship in turn and set the pods destination to the other planets in your system.
 You need to select a destination in the dropdown.
 * Mission Success: Population on all planets.
-Armed ships (i.e. cruiser) around all planets
+Armed ships (i.e. cruiser) around all planets.

 # Mission 2 - Explore another system
 * Zoom out all the way.
 By now, you should see other ships from other races.
 They are not friendly.